London Deserves More Than A Weekend

 Notting Hill feels cinematic.

-The city constantly shifts identities depending on where you are standing.
+The city constantly changes depending on where you're standing.

 Start With The Classics Anyway

-Even if you think you’re “not a tourist tourist.”
+Even if you insist you're "not a tourist."

 Not overly aesthetic.